mwomack117/WISQ/README.md

 # Wisq
 Wisq is a web application that displays drink and meal recipes.
-You can search by main ingredients and the get back random recipes to browse.
+You can search by main ingredients and then get back recipes to browse.
 Keep track of your favorite recipes by saving them to the favorites page.

 [Check out the app and get cooking!](https://mwomack117.github.io/WISQ/)